VladSoltaniuc/OctoBrief-AI/README.md

    - For Gmail: Use an [App Password](https://support.google.com/accounts/answer/185833) instead of your regular password
    - For Yahoo: Use `smtp.mail.yahoo.com` with port `587`
    - For Outlook/Hotmail: Use `smtp-mail.outlook.com` with port `587`
-   - Make sure to enable "Less secure app access" or use app-specific passwords

 3. **Install Frontend Dependencies**
    ```bash